Shramkoweb/Portfolio/_posts/eslint-with-typescript.md

 }
 ```

-Rules are added as keys to this rules attribute and you can usually find basic eslint rules here on their website in the
+Rules are added as keys to this rules attribute, and you can usually find basic eslint rules here on their website in the
 [rules' documentation](https://eslint.org/docs/latest/use/configure/rules).

 ## Conclusion